 - Instagram: it's a great platform for building general awareness and sharing visual content.
 It's not as user friendly for getting people to click on calls to action, articles or other links.
 You can use LinkTree to set up a listing of links to visit (you'll see posts say "Link in Bio" that often takes you to a Link Tree menu - check out the For Our Kids national Link Tree as an example). but not so great for getting people to click on action links or articles.
-Talk to Natalie about options!

 Twitter: Twitter is great for publicly commenting on things, engaging with public figures or powerholders, communicating with politicians and media.
 But in order to be effective, you need to put a lot of effort into posting a lot and gaining followers.
-For Our Kids national has a Twitter account that you could use if you need one for a certai action/tactic, or you want to use Twitter to direct message or tweet at a public figure.
+For Our Kids national has a Twitter account that you could use if you need one for a certain action/tactic, or you want to use Twitter to direct message or tweet at a public figure.